aksommerville/ra3/README.md

 - - [ ] Now Playing: Flesh out with WebSocket.
 - - [ ] Search results: Screencaps aren't maintaining aspect ratio.
 - - [ ] Search results: Can we force cards to pack at the top?
 When there's 6 results in 4 columns, there's a gap between the rows.
-- - [ ] Uncaught (in promise) ReferenceError: game is not defined   at GameDetailsModal.js:190:35 (deleting a game)
+- - [x] Uncaught (in promise) ReferenceError: game is not defined   at GameDetailsModal.js:190:35 (deleting a game)
+- - [ ] Make all views mobile-friendly
 - [ ] Integrate emulators
 - - [ ] Pico-8.
 No integration, but do get it running on the Pi with DRM.
 - - [ ] Solarus, try again.